w3c/sustyweb/README.md

 ## Test Suite

 We have a (draft) [Test Suite](https://github.com/w3c/sustyweb/tree/main/drafts/test-suite) which is used to showcase machine testability (as denoted in [STAR](https://w3c.github.io/sustyweb/drafts/star.html)) for the Web Sustainability Guidelines (WSGs).
-The template structure for the file uses common W3C conventions for test cases in order to maintain interoperability for tooling that wish to align our work with their own.
+The template structure for the file uses common W3C conventions for test cases to maintain interoperability for tooling that wishes to align our work with their own.

 Key concepts of note include:
 - Each title element contains a short identifier for the test.
 - The rel="author" link element contains details of who created that test.
 - The rel="help" link element links to the WSG guideline it relates to.
-- The name="flags" meta element identifies any requirements the test may have such as an external file (**asset**), scripting (**javascript**), user-involvement (**interaction**), or if its trying to disprove something (**invalid**).
+- The name="flags" meta element identifies any requirements the test may have such as an external file (**asset**), scripting (**JavaScript**), user-involvement (**interaction**), or if it's trying to disprove something (**invalid**).
 - The name="assert" meta tag explains which **STAR** technique it relates to by title.
 - The conditions of passing are what requirements are necessary to pass the technique (and thus the success criteria).